 What is Transactional Analysis (TA)?

-TA is Psychotherapy method for personal growth and personal change with a wide variety in its application with individuals, couples and groups.
 TA is used to facilitate a better understanding of individuals, relationships and communication.
 TA as a theory of personality, communication and child development is applied as a tool in working with psychological issues, ranging from everyday living problems to severe mental health difficulties.

 In recent years many new trends in transactional analysis have emerged producing exciting and effective approaches.
 Our Transactional Analysis Psychotherapists have trained at Metanoia Institute, where many of the recent developments in this field originated from.
 One of the most significant developments has been termed Relational Transactional Analysis.